 It's best to set aside at least two months to see Australia so you don't miss out on any of the amazing sights.
 We offer an amazing range of exciting activities and programmes in Australia from as little as a few days to several weeks.
 Enjoy tours of the East Coast, the West Coast or the Red Centre and see stunning locations such as Fraser Island, Great Ocean Road and Uluru.
 Try thrilling activities such as sailing around the wonderful Whitsundays, learning to dive or surf or just explore all the best bits of Australia during your time Down Under.
 Ask our travel advisors for more amazing Aussie trips and tours and don’t miss a thing!

-Before you begin your job search you’ll enjoy one week focused on fun, settling in and making new friends, which includes amazing guided activities & sightseeing in Auckland and the Bay of Islands area.
-Once your first week of fun is over you can kick-start your job search with the expert advice and assistance of our Auckland jobs team.
+Before you begin your job search you’ll enjoy one week focused on fun, settling in and making new friends, which includes amazing guided activities & sightseeing in Auckland or Queenstown depending on what you choose.
+Once your first 9 days of fun is over you can kick-start your job search with the expert advice and assistance of our Auckland jobs team.

 Let the job search begin!

-Once your first week of fun is over, you will get 12 months of personal job support from our team in Auckland, including job consultations, a local 24 hour emergency hotline, and unlimited access to an exclusive online jobs database, so you can begin looking for the perfect paid job!
+Once your first 9 days of fun is over, you will get 12 months of personal job support from our team, including job consultations and unlimited access to an exclusive online jobs app, so you can begin looking for the perfect paid job!
 No matter which seasonal itinerary you do, you will be assisted in finding jobs all over New Zealand!